Varsh18/IMDB-Moview-Review-Analysis/README.md

 AKS, on the other hand, is a Kubernetes offering.
 The Kubernetes service is a cluster that can expand and contract given on demand, and it does take more effort than the container instance to configure and setup.

-To gain knowledge about both Hyperdrive and AutoML deployed ,I have deployed best runs from both AutoML and hyperdrive and consumed the model endpoints.
+To gain knowledge about both Hyperdrive and AutoML deployment ,I have deployed best runs from both AutoML and hyperdrive and consumed the model endpoints.

 ## Hyperdrive Deployment